anilagrawal038/spring-cloud-demo/README.md

 ## app-discovery
    Its a Spring Cloud Eureka (Discovery) Server.
 It provides a way for all servers to be able to find each other.
-This server should be known to all other servuces.
+This server should be known to all other services.
 All services will register it self to discovery server and can find other services using discovery server.<br/><br/>

 ## app-gateway
    Its a Gateway server.
-This will act as a reverse proxy shuttling requests from clients to our back end servers.
+It will act as a reverse proxy shuttling requests from clients to our back end servers.
 In this demo, we will route requests to app-service1 and app-service2 through gateway server.<br/><br/>

 ## app-service1